GluuFederation/flex/admin-ui/docs/config-api.md

 ## Base URL resolution

-The Admin UI ships a single production bundle that has to run unchanged on a developer's laptop, on a Jenkins-deployed environment, and on a customer's installer VM.
+The Admin UI ships a single production bundle that has to run unchanged on a developer's laptop, on a CI-deployed environment, and on a customer's installer VM.
 To make that work, the axios base URL is decided at boot through a three-step fallback chain in [`admin-ui/orval/axiosInstance.ts`](../orval/axiosInstance.ts):

 1. **`window.configApiBaseUrl`**: set at runtime by `env-config.js` (see [Runtime env injection](#runtime-env-injection)).
 If this is set and does **not** look like an un-substituted `%(...)s` placeholder (matched by `REGEX_PYTHON_PLACEHOLDER`), it wins.
 2. **`process.env.CONFIG_API_BASE_URL`**: baked in from `.env.<mode>` at build time by Vite.
 Used in dev and as a build-time default.